sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 <img src="sobel-perforated-l1-10000-0.6.png" width=500/>

-Via a casual design space exploration, this was the closest to correct we could find.
+Via a casual design space exploration, this was the closest to correct we could find with any loop perforation at all.
 But, this is clearly **not** an acceptable result for edge detection!
 Ultimately, this example illustrates that finding the right error metric might be both difficult and counterintuitive—to get a better image that gained any speedup, we had to select a higher error rate, just for a different metric.